William Contreras Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in the league.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.

-- The Braves' 3.81 team ERA ranks sixth across all league pitching staffs.
+- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.81).

 - The Braves give up the third-fewest home runs in baseball (103 total, 1.1 per game).